 You will learn how to teach the concepts with user-friendly lesson plans, explicit concept explanations, insights, and the How To Teach a LiteraSee Lesson video.
 The lessons follow a predictable pattern, but the amount of review and practice with quizzes or games will vary at each lesson depending on your student’s needs.
 With vivid LiteraSee visual aids and a joyful attitude, children will love to learn and become more confident readers and spellers.

-To teach any Orton-Gillingham program, you need four skills:
+To teach any Orton-Gillingham program, you need (at least) four skills:

-Like all new skills, getting into a rhythm and routine will take time and practice.
+Getting into a rhythm and routine will take time and practice, like all new skills.

 What age should I start lessons?

 Generally, one would start with phonemic awareness activities, then phonics instruction in Pre-K and K. When these skills are nearly mastered for most of the letters, it would be appropriate to start Level One, which introduces blending individual sounds into three-letter (CVC) words.
 Children may be ready for Level One by age six.
 Your student may need daily phonemic awareness practice until it is no longer necessary.